PeterShinners/comp/design/struct.md

 values.
 These are separate from these constraints, and the two concepts can be combined.
 See [Type Documentation](type.md) for more unit details.

-Checks and lists are separate from units.
-Checks validate during morphing but don't persist on values — a number that passes [min=0] is still just a number.
+Guards and lists are separate from units.
+Guards validate during morphing but don't persist on values — a number that passes [min=0] is still just a number.
 Units are tags that attach to numbers and text and persist through operations, enabling dispatch and conversion between compatible measurements.